Why is our light roasting profile special?

 How is coffee made?

-What's important at this stage is that, not only roasting turns the green bean into a drinkable form (which is the roasted bean), but also it creates different flavour profiles.
+What's important at this stage is that not only does roasting turn the green bean into a roasted bean, but it also creates different flavour profiles.

 How does roasting impact the flavour of the coffee?

-During roasting, coffee goes through 3 major stages, heap absorption, Maillard reaction period, and development.
-No matter light or dark roast, every coffee has come all day through these stages.
-And what determines the degree of the coffee roasting is the development stage.
+During roasting, coffee goes through 3 major stages: heap absorption, maillard reaction period, and development.
+No matter the light or dark roast, every coffee has come all day through these stages(and the development stage determines the degree of coffee roasting).

-The two major factors of roasting are time and temperature.
-These are the bread and butter for a roaster to bring out the flavour of the coffee, and every roaster does it differently depending on their knowledge and experience.
+The two most important factors in roasting coffee beans are time and temperature.
+These factors are crucial for bringing out the flavours of the coffee, and each roaster has its unique approach based on its knowledge and experience.

-What's commonly known is that the higher the roasting temperature, the more roasty flavours emerge.
-This is because, during the development stage, the flavour molecules begin to be developed and be evaporated out from the enzymatic category, which reminds floral and fruity notes, then through to the sugar browning category, which gives chocolaty, caramelly and vanilla-like flavours, then lastly to dry distillation part which makes bitter and heavy tastes.
-While the enzymatic category represents what's already in coffee, the other two parts show a mixed profile between the authentic flavour and the roasty notes.
+It's commonly known that higher roasting temperatures result in more roasty notes.
+This is because, during the development stage, flavour molecules are created and then evaporated from the enzymatic category, which imparts floral and fruity notes.
+The process then continues to the sugar browning category, which brings out chocolaty, caramel, and vanilla-like flavours.
+Finally, the process reaches the dry distillation phase, which produces bitter and heavy tastes.
+While the enzymatic category represents the natural flavour of the coffee, the other two steps create the original flavour and the roast notes.

 Why is delivering the authentic flavour of the coffee critical?